argallo/sony-camera-android/README.md

 > **Status:** extracted and building as a standalone library + demo.
 The PTP
 > stack is battle-tested on the **Sony α6600 (ILCE-6600)**.
 Other Alpha bodies
-> that speak the same PC-Remote PTP dialect are likely to work but are untested
+> that speak the same PC-Remote PTP dialect are likely to work but are untested,
-> — reports welcome.
+> reports welcome.

 ---

 ## Features

-- 🔌 **Wired USB PTP** — talks directly to the camera via Android's USB Host API.
+- 🔌 **Wired USB PTP** - talks directly to the camera via Android's USB Host API.
-- 📺 **Live view streaming** — JPEG frames decoded to `Bitmap` at ~15–30 fps.
+- 📺 **Live view streaming** - JPEG frames decoded to `Bitmap` at ~15–30 fps.
 - 📸 **Full-resolution capture** — fires the shutter and downloads the JPEG off the camera, with ret/queue handling for Sony's transfer quirks.
 - ♻️ **Resilient connection** — a foreground service keeps the session alive in